dawnelf101-dev/pixelportal/README_ENG.md

 * **Same Network:** Android phone and PS5/Xbox must be connected to the same Wi-Fi.
 * **Android Version:** Android 8.0 (API Level 26) or higher.
 * **Minecraft Setting:** **"Visible to LAN Players"** must be turned `ON` in Minecraft settings.

+---

+## 🤖 Development Note

+This app was developed with the assistance of AI.
+Great care has been taken to ensure that the entire application is clean, secure, and completely safe to use.

+I use this app myself and will keep it actively maintained and up to date.